marcotoolbox/Getting_and_Cleaning_Data_Course_Project/README.md

 You can find:

 * A R script run_analysis.R which creates a tidy data set starting from raw data (supposed to be in your working Directory).
-Raw data are from Human Activity Recognition Using Smartphones Data Set.
+Raw data is from Human Activity Recognition Using Smartphones Data Set.
 * A codebook
 * This README.md file

 __The script has been designed and tested for working properly on a Windows system.__